aaronicsubstances/scalable-ipc/README.md

 In the case of UDP, the datagram length indicates the length of the PDU.
 In the case of TCP/TLS, the PDU must be wrapped in a TLV format.

+opcode, reserved, payload are byte blobs.

 message length, sequence number are signed 32-bit big endian integers. error code is signed 16-bit big endian integer.

-sequence number, protocol version, opcode, message ids, message source and destination ids, cannot be all zeros.
+sequence number, protocol version, opcode, message ids, message destination id, cannot be all zeros.

 all strings are utf8-encoded.